biati-digital/alfred-calculate-anything/README.md

 - **Add base currency**
 This will become your base currency, if you type `100eur` it will automatically be converted to the currencies you define here.
 You can enter multiple currencies at once separated by comma for example: USD, EUR, MXN
 - **Delete base currency**
-If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply presing Return
+If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply pressing Return
 - **Set currency locale**
 Used to format the converted amount using the appropriate currency format for your country
 - **Set Fixer API**